-Precipitation levels were above average for 2007.
-Water levels throughout the subbasin have increased as a result.
-Many of the five-year rolling averages have also increased.
-The average annual streamflow has also increased compared to 2007.
+Precipitation levels were below average for 2008.
+Most of the Pawnee River water levels continued to climb, but the Buckner and Sawlog Creek water levels declined.
+Some of the five-year rolling averages have increased while others have declined.
 Continued monitoring of hydrologic conditions and their response to climate variations is important for evaluating the long term effects of water usage on this subbasin and protection of property rights.
 It is equally important to understand how fast the system recovers after recharge events as it is to understand the impacts of pumping and other factors on the hydrologic system.